Choosing the right Claude model: Haiku, Sonnet, Opus, or Fable

 https://claude.com/resources/tutorials/choosing-the-right-claude-model

-Claude comes in three models — Haiku, Sonnet, and Opus.
+As an end user, Claude comes in four models — Haiku, Sonnet, Opus, and Fable.
 Each is built for different kinds of work, and each uses your rate limit differently.
 Using Opus on a task Haiku could handle costs you tokens for no gain and slows you down in the process.
 In this guide you'll learn how to pick the Claude model that can most efficiently accomplish your task and keep you more comfortably within your rate limits.

 Which models you have and how high your limit is both depend on your Claude account plan.
-Free includes Haiku and Sonnet; Pro and Max add Opus and more headroom.
+Free includes Haiku and Sonnet; Pro and Max adds Opus, Fable, and more headroom.

-Claude comes in three versions.
+Claude comes in four versions.
 Think of them as different tools designed for different jobs.

 Sonnet is the daily driver.
 Sonnet 4.6 brings strong reasoning to the kind of work you do every day — coding, writing, analysis, research, and complex problem-solving.
 It's responsive enough for real-time collaboration and capable enough that most problems won't outgrow it.
 It also handles computer use, vision tasks, and document and spreadsheet creation well — making it a versatile default across a wide range of work.
 If you're not sure which model to pick, start here.

-Opus is the large reasoning specialist.
-Opus 4.6 is exceptional for specialized complex tasks requiring advanced reasoning.
+Opus is a large reasoning specialist.
+Opus 4.8 is exceptional for specialized complex tasks requiring advanced reasoning.
 It's built for problems that genuinely need deep thinking over time.
 It uses more of your rate limit, so you want to reserve it for tasks that really need it.
 Opus is available on Pro plans and above.

 Understanding rate limits

 Your rate limit caps how many tokens you can use in a given time window.
-The models consume tokens at different rates: Haiku is the lightest, Sonnet is moderate, and Opus uses the most because it reasons more deeply.
+The models consume tokens at different rates: Haiku is the lightest, Sonnet is moderate, Opus is heavy, and Fable uses the most.

-Simpler models like Haiku are more "efficient" with your limit — you can ask more with fewer tokens.
-Opus uses more tokens because it does more reasoning.
-But if you use Opus on a task that Haiku could handle, you're burning through your limit unnecessarily.
+Models like Haiku and Sonnet are more "efficient" with your limit—you can ask more with fewer tokens.
+Models like Opus and Fable use more tokens because they do more reasoning.
+But if you use Opus or Fable on a task that Sonnet or Haiku could handle, you may be using more of your limit unnecessarily.

 When to use each model